Acceptable and Alternative Solutions

 - Build Waikato – a range of guides for homeowners including building and renovating, buying a home and maintaining a home.

 - Consumer and MBIE’s Building System Performance, Weathertightness‘ site provide general building information and advice.
-Consumer also has a list of trade and professional groups.
+The consumer also has a list of trade and professional groups.

 - Refresh Renovations – offers advice, articles, and information.